joritochip/fortnite-festival-rpc/readme.md

 To set up Fortnite Festival RPC, follow these steps:
 - Install the executable file from the Releases tab in GitHub.
 - Run it and keep it open in the background while playing Fortnite Festival.

+### Last.fm scrobbling

+The first time you run Fortnite Festival RPC, you will be asked to configure Last.fm scrobbling.
+Follow the prompts to authenticate your account and begin scrobbling.

+Notes about Last.fm credentials:
+- Your Last.fm API key and secret will be stored locally on your device after setup.
+- Your Last.fm username and password are sent once to Last.fm in order to authenticate and are not stored anywhere.

 ## Building